 It can also be the cause of disinterest and disconnection, especially when it comes to politics.

-The rapid outpour of information from various media outlets can create a sense of data fatigue and produce a generation that finds mindless acceptance of one person’s reported assessment of a situation preferable to active evaluation of the primary sources.
-Conversely, it often creates a mass acceptance of the postmodern fallacy that there is no absolute truth; that notion that you may believe something entirely different from me but we are both right.
+The rapid outpour of information from various media outlets can create a sense of data fatigue and produce a generation that finds mindless acceptance of one person’s reported assessment of a situation preferable to actively evaluating the primary sources.
+Conversely, it often creates a mass acceptance of the postmodern fallacy that there is no absolute truth, that notion that you may believe something entirely different from me, but we are both right.

 Both results are severely problematic.

-Firstly, God has created us with minds that have the capacity to think critically.
+Firstly, God has created us with minds that can think critically.
 We must make every effort to be informed.
 Many of us live in countries where our voices and opinions have direct links to what happens in our Government.
-Yet, too often we squander our power by being content with ignorance.
+Yet, too often, we squander our power by being content with ignorance.
 Or we feel so overwhelmed by contrasting stories and opinions that we shut down.

 Secondly, there is absolute truth.
-We may differ in our understanding of that truth and how it applies to our life but it does exist.
-The American Theologian, Francis Schaffer, remarked that “in passing, we should note this curious mark of our own age: the only absolute allowed is the absolute insistence that there is no absolute.”
+We may differ in our understanding of that truth and how it applies to our lives, but it does exist.
+The American theologian Francis Schaffer remarked that “in passing, we should note this curious mark of our own age: the only absolute allowed is the absolute insistence that there is no absolute.”
 This culture’s twisted postmodern ideology has led many believers into hiding when they cannot reconcile their desire to align themselves with what is right when most political options feel so wrong.

 1. Remember who our ultimate service is for.